printers-for-people/catboat/docs/Features.md

   movements in a similar direction will be optimized to reduce print stalls and improve overall print time.

-* Klipper implements a "stepper phase endstop" algorithm that can improve the accuracy of typical endstop switches.
+* Kalico implements a "stepper phase endstop" algorithm that can improve the accuracy of typical endstop switches.
 When properly tuned it can improve a print's first layer bed adhesion.